Meet the main developers Dan Bensky, Charles Chace and Marguerite Dinkins, and the growing European crew.

 Ferdinand is learning Chinese Medicine, acupuncture and other related topics since 1995.
 He has been introduced to the Engaging Vitality approach by Charles Chace and Dan Bensky in 2011, where he now teaches basic classes, assists intermediate classes and supervises study groups.
 His clinical background ranges from TCM to Japanese Toyohari acupuncture, as well as visceral manipulation in the tradition of J.P.
 Barral.
 All now incorporated within the Engaging Vitality framework.
 Ferdinand maintains a private practice near Munich, Germany.

 Rayén started her path into chinese medicine in 2002 and 4 years later she graduated as full TCM practitioner by the Fundación Europea de Medicina Tradicional China in Barcelona.
-Since 2004 she continued studying various types of Japanese acupuncture with Stephen Birch learning Manaka style, Meridian Therapy, Shonishin, and graduated as Toyohari practitioner with the European Branch of Toyohari Association.
-In 2011 started her path with Engaging Vitality studying with Charles Chace and Dan Bensky, and she fully integrated the Engaging Vitality approach into her practice ever since, when she also started coordinating the Engaging Vitality spanish study groups.
+Since 2004 she continued studying various types of Japanese acupuncture with Stephen Birch learning Manaka style, Meridian Therapy, Shonishin, and graduated as Toyohari practitioner with the European Branch of Toyohari Association in 2006.
+In 2011 started her path with Engaging Vitality studying with Charles Chace and later Dan Bensky, and fully integrated the Engaging Vitality approach into her practice ever since, when she also started coordinating the Engaging Vitality spanish study groups.
 She's been teaching EV Basic Training Module 1 since 2015, and in 2018 Charles Chace passed her the torch for Module 3 and the intermediate level class on Ba Mai and Fluids.

 Table Assistants in Europe